Calm your chaos with meditation: Your free guide on how to de-stress and ignite your inner light with only 1% effort every day

 When you look at challenges this way, anything becomes achievable.

-That example of starting a new Qigong and meditation class where you attend four times a week is one that a lot of people can relate to in various ways (perhaps you need to substitute a gym membership in here, I know I’ve certainly been guilty of that one… )
+That example of starting a new health routine where you attend a Qigong class four times a week is one that a lot of people can relate to in various ways (or bought a gym membership, I know I’ve certainly been guilty of that one… )

 Think about it.
 If you are currently stressed and run down, then it’s probably because you aren’t finding healthy ways to release your stress, which is impacting on your exercise routine, the choices you make around food, and consequently, your overall healthy.